garden-io/garden/docs/reference/module-types/container.md

 [services](#services) > annotations

-Annotations to attach to the service (Note: May not be applicable to all providers).
+Annotations to attach to the service _(note: May not be applicable to all providers)_.

+When using the Kubernetes provider, these annotations are applied to both Service and Pod resources.
+You can generally specify the annotations intended for both Pods or Services here, and the ones that don't apply on either side will be ignored (i.e. if you put a Service annotation here, it'll also appear on Pod specs but will be safely ignored there, and vice versa).

 | Type     | Default | Required |
 | -------- | ------- | -------- |